Pythagasaurus, Peter Peake

-It is a pitch-perfect visualisation of the artist’s work as well as a visualisation of the opium indulgences which fuelled its original creation.
+It’s a pitch-perfect visualisation of the artist’s work as well as a visualisation of the opium indulgences which fuelled its original creation.

 Tosh, Daisy Jacobs

-Tosh by Daisy Jacobs is a vindictive poem set to animation that satirises and critiques the hubris of the male upper-middle class mind-set, a message that has deep resonance after the Occupy protests of the past year.
+Tosh by Daisy Jacobs is a vindictive poem set to animation that satirises and critiques the hubris of the male upper-middle class mindset, a message that has deep resonance after the Occupy protests of the past year.

 Bob on Sport, Darren Walsh

-On the other end of the class scale, Bob on Sport, by 12foot6 and Darren Walsh, presents the bullish opinions of an East-end boozer and uses a mixture of stop motion and animation to humorous effect.
+On the other end of the class scale, Bob on Sport, by 12foot6 and Darren Walsh, presents the bullish opinions of an East End boozer and uses a mixture of stop motion and animation to humorous effect.

 Strange and surreal with just a hint of Jean-Pierre Jeunet, this is imaginative and quick-paced fare.